the-mvm/the-mvm.github.io/_posts/2024-01-02-A-generic-tensor-library-for-dotnet.md

 -   `System.Numerics.Tensors` employs SIMD for tensor operations regardless of the number of elements.
 In contrast, `NetFabric.Numerics.Tensors` leverages SIMD only when the number of elements can fully occupy at least one `Vector<T>` for the specific system it's running on.
 Any remaining elements are processed iteratively.

 -   `NetFabric.Numerics.Tensors` is better suited for handling large collections of elements.
-On the other hand, `System.Numerics.Tensors` can be used for both large and small data sets, such as calculating the length of a vector with only three coordinates provided in a span.
+On the other hand, `System.Numerics.Tensors` can be used for both large and small data sets, such as calculating the length of a vector with only two, three, or any number of dimensions provided in a span.

 -   While `System.Numerics.Tensors` enjoys support across various .NET versions, including the .NET Framework, `NetFabric.Numerics.Tensors` is exclusively compatible with .NET 8.